-This syllabus was approved by the Board of the Department of Economics on September 4 2014.
+This syllabus was approved by the Board of the Department of Economics on September 4, 2014, and changed on May 14, 2020.

 Prerequisites and special admittance requirements

 Economics I, 30 credits, and Empirical Methods in Economics I, 7,5 credits, or the equivalent.